Kairum-Labs/should/README.md

 //         Threshold : 10
 //         Difference: +5 (value is 5 greater)
 //         Hint      : Value should be smaller than or equal to threshold

+// Range validation (fails when value is below or above the range) should.BeInRange(t, 16, 18, 65)
+// Output:
+// Expected value to be in range [18, 65], but it was below:
+//         Value    : 16
+//         Range    : [18, 65]
+//         Distance : 2 below minimum (16 < 18)
+//         Hint     : Value should be >= 18

+// Range validation (fails when value is above the range) should.BeInRange(t, 105, 0, 100)
+// Output:
+// Expected value to be in range [0, 100], but it was above:
+//         Value    : 105
+//         Range    : [0, 100]
+//         Distance : 5 above maximum (105 > 100)
+//         Hint     : Value should be <= 100

+// Range validation with custom message should.BeInRange(t, 150, 0, 100, should.WithMessage("Battery level must be valid percentage"))
+// Output:
+// Battery level must be valid percentage
+// Expected value to be in range [0, 100], but it was above:
+//         Value    : 150
+//         Range    : [0, 100]
+//         Distance : 50 above maximum (150 > 100)
+//         Hint     : Value should be <= 100
 ```

 ### Struct and Object Comparisons